Elsayed91/easy_ge/README.md

     elsayed91/easy-ge --config /app/config.yaml
 ```

+## Spark
+Spark has been tested and is functional, howeverit's worth noting that PySpark is not included as a dependency.
+This is due to the requirement for Spark and PySpark versions to align perfectly.
+To utilize the `SparkDF` option, please ensure that your environment has both Spark and PySpark installed.

 ## Roadmap

-On the todo list are:

-1. Azure
+Enhancements on the radar:

+-   Integration with Azure.
-2. Profiler
+-   Profiler Support.
-3. Custom Expectations support
+-   Support for custom Expectations.
-4. Flexible Backend Setup; the current implementation simplifies the matter by using the same backend for all stores, this will remain the main appraoch, but providing the option to customize them if needed is on the to-do list.
+-   Greater flexibility in Backend Setup: While the current design simplifies processes by using the same backend for all stores, providing options for customization in the future is on the agenda.

 ## Known Issues

-### Issue with jsonschema
+### jsonschema

-If you face any issues when running the package because `jsonschema`, installing the package in a virtualenv will resolve it.
-`jsonschema` could run into dependency issues if the package is not installed in a virtualenv.
+If you encounter problems running the package due to `jsonschema`, installing the package in a virtual environment should resolve the issue.
+Dependency conflicts with `jsonschema` may occur when the package is not installed in a virtual environment.

 ### Acknowledgements

-Easy G.E wouldn't be possible without the substantial efforts by the Great Expectations team.
+- Easy G.E is an indirect product of the substantial efforts by the Great Expectations team.
+- `ChatGPT` for helping with crafting some of the unit tests.

 ## Contribution & Support

-Should you face any issues or have queries, please open an issue.
+Should you face any issues or have inqueries, please open an issue.

-Contributions are welcome, be it through pull requests or feature requests.
+The package was designed with extensibility in mind.
+Adjust `schema.json` if you want to add a new field in the YAML, then see how you want to use the new value.
+If you are interested in contributing, you'd find it a breeze for the most part.

+The package was designed with extensibility in mind.
+To add a new field in the YAML, simply adjust the `schema.json` accordingly, and explore the possibilities of utilizing the new value in the `expectation_manager` class or the `run_validation` function.

+What am trying to say is, feel free to contribute.